Murcelot/smoke-and-fire-detection/data/README.md

-You can download data here:
+Dataset for this task can be found here: https://disk.yandex.ru/d/b8-Nk96jYO7hJg

-https://disk.yandex.ru/d/b8-Nk96jYO7hJg
+extract it directly to this directory